shshatha/Data-Science-G-4/README.md

 The main objectives of this assignment are to:

-Analyze electricity consumption data باستخدام Python Identify patterns and trends in electricity demand Perform statistical and exploratory data analysis (EDA) Engineer meaningful features to better understand load behavior
+Analyze electricity consumption data using Python Identify patterns and trends in electricity demand Perform statistical and exploratory data analysis (EDA) Engineer meaningful features to better understand load behavior